micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 This approach is usually enough, but for some cases running the first initializations after the data & bss might be too late.
 What if the board uses external RAM?
 If so, it obviously must be configured _before_ initializing the data & bss sections.
 Also, if the core starts at a very slow speed, it might be useful to raise the speed as early as possible, to ensure a fast startup.
 Another interesting case is when the device starts with a watchdog enabled; if the watchdog is not properly tailored to the application, it might trigger a reset before the application reaches the main code.

+#### The `os` prefix or namespace

+µOS++ is not exactly the traditional RTOS, it is more a run-time environment and a collection of APIs for embedded systems.
+It does include its own scheduler (written in C++), but it does not mandate its use, it can also run on top of other RTOS (like FreeRTOS).

+As such, the `os` prefix or namespace does not imply the presence of a scheduler, it is mainly used to differentiate functions that **are not** part of the application.

 #### Code

 The entire startup library consists of only two files (one header and one source file), and is available as a separate GitHub project [micro-os-plus/startup](https://github.com/micro-os-plus/startup.git).